-This Notice defines the Department's initial procedures for processing certain Section 202 Supportive Housing for the Elderly projects under a delegated processing system.
-Procedures for implementing and operating this system at both the Field Office and Headquarters level are set forth herein.
+This Notice updates and replaces Notice 2009-10 that defined the Department's initial procedures for processing certain Section 202 Supportive Housing for the Elderly projects and Section 811 Supportive Housing for Persons with Disabilities under a delegated processing system.
+Procedures for implementing and operating this system at both the Field Office and Headquarters levels are set forth herein.